 and health as well.
 It has to be a complete package for both the puppy and the buyer.

-hand over.
-I am a very different type of breeder and I don't care if you buy my puppy or not, I care
+I am a very different type of breeder and I don't care if you buy my puppy or not, I would actually

 So it is a big risk and I don't sugar coat it at all.